How to play top lane - ultimate League of Legends top lane guide

 Split push vs team fight

-I do not recommend split pushers in lower division for a couple of reasons
+I do not recommend split pushers in a lower division for a couple of reasons

-1. People may not understand how split push works, and they will constantly call you to group, even if you're useless in teamfights.
+1. People may not understand how to split push works, and they will constantly call you to a group, even if you're useless in teamfights.

 2. You need pressure on the other side of the map.
 And this depends on your team.
 DO NOT depend on your team.

 3. Split pushing leaves your team in a 4 v 5 scenario.
 They need to stay alive, avoid fighting and wait for you to create pressure.
-In lower divisions community share the idea, that winning a battle is the only way to win a game, and top laner should play tank.
-Split pusher is usually a powerful duelist (Fiora, Jax or Illaoi) who can 1 v 1 anybody, so enemy team need to send multiple people to deal with you.
-If they do, that is when your team need to use numbers advantage.
+In lower divisions community shares the idea, that winning a battle is the only way to win a game, and top laner should play a tank.
+Split pusher is usually a powerful duelist (Fiora, Jax or Illaoi) who can 1 v 1 anybody, so the enemy team needs to send multiple people to deal with you.
+If they do, that is when your team needs to use numbers advantage.
 Don't expect your teammates to know how the split push works.

 6. It also requires knowledge of when to push and when to back away.